-– To develop student’s knowledge and skills to think, perform, and act as technology designers with sensitivity to more-than-human perspectives.
+The teaching activities focus the initial phases of a more-than-human design process.
+The overarching learning objective is to develop students’ knowledge and skills to think, perform, and act as technology designers with sensitivity to more-than-human perspectives.

 Introduction (Knowing)